rullo24/Zeys/README.md

 ```

 ## More Examples
-For more example usage of the library, please check the ./example directory included in this repo.
-This explains in higher detail the intricacies of the project.
+For more example usage of the library, please check the *./example* directory included in this repo.
+This folder explains in higher detail the intricacies of the project.

 ## Windows API Functions Used
 This module relies on several Windows API functions to interact with the system's keyboard and input functionality.
 Some of the key functions used include: